Ensoniq TS-10

 The Ensoniq TS-10 was a synthesizer and music workstation introduced by Ensoniq in 1993.
 It provided synthesis, user sample playback, sequencer, effect units and performance facilities in a 61-key package.

 Another version, the TS-12, had the same features plus 76 weighted keys and channel aftertouch courtesy of a Fatar keybed, whereas the TS-10 had polyphonic aftertouch and 61 unweighted keys.

 Main features

 The TS series had 32-note polyphony, integrated 24-bit effects engine (with 48 bit accumulation), a 30,000 note sequencer (expandable to over 100,000 via RAM chips) which featured up to 24 tracks, full MIDI capabilities.
 The design was a direct evolution of Ensoniq's previous VFX and SD synthesizers.
 While the synthesis structure lacked a resonant filter, which limited the sample+synthesis possibilities, the TS could read ASR wavesamples directly.
 This feature allowed musicians to play sounds from a vast library of sample disks and CD-ROMs (via SCSI expansion option).

-The front panel offered plenty of buttons for dedicated functions, and a large 40 x 2 vacuum fluorescent display, easier to read onstage than conventional LCD displays.
+The front panel offered plenty of buttons for dedicated functions, and a large 40 x 2 vacuum fluorescent display, easier to read onstage than conventional LCDs.